eventespresso/event-espresso-core/README.md

 ## Event Espresso 4 - Event Ticketing and Registration System

-Event Espresso is an event ticketing and registration manager for [WordPress event manager](http://eventespresso.com/?utm_source=github&utm_medium=link&utm_campaign=ee4_github_plugin_description_homepage&utm_content=WordPress+event+manager), which makes it easy for you to register attendees for classes, workshops, events, trainings, conferences or concerts, all from your WordPress website.
+Event Espresso is an event ticketing and registration manager for [WordPress](http://wordpress.org/), which makes it easy for you to register attendees for classes, workshops, events, trainings, conferences or concerts, all from your WordPress website.
 Event Espresso events are created from the WordPress admin area.
 You can create signup forms to collect information about your attendees, accept payments, and create reports.

 [youtube http://www.youtube.com/watch?v=K_yVwWnTjL8](Some features not available in all versions)